 15. Sewage Issues

-Everything fascinates about RV living, but when you get to experience it, you may not find it as appealing afterward.
+Everything fascinates about RV living, but when you experience it, you may not find it as appealing afterward.
 One of the reasons that may cause such a change of mind is sewage in RVs.

 The black water tank holds water coming from the toilet.
-The reservoir can usually last for about a week’s usage of two persons.
+The reservoir can usually last for about a week’s usage by two persons.
 That means you have to stop by a dump station pretty frequently.